Contact Us Contact Us Replicon Login

 At the individual request of the employee, after annual leave is granted, the leave is paid according to the usual salary payment procedure.

 If the employer delayed payment for annual leave, the period for which payment was delayed is added to other annual leave, if the employee submitted the request within the first three working days after the annual leave.
-Art 144, 128-130, 138 of Labor Code.
+Labor Code, art 144, 128-130, 138.

 Special Leave